-OU-3 site characterization activities are designed to supplement the existing dataset through the collection of additional data to sufficiently characterize the nature and extent of hazardous substance impacts to groundwater and their potential risk posed to human health and the environment.
-The resulting data will be used to address data gaps outlined in Section 4.0, refine the current understanding of the hydrogeologic system at the site, evaluate background groundwater quality, determine the extent of groundwater impacts, provide predictive tools/models to evaluate potential future impacts, and identify potential remedies as needed.
-The following tasks have been initiated and/or will be completed to address the data gaps outlined in Section 4.0 and meet the objectives of the RI/FS process:
+The OU-3 site characterization activities are designed to supplement the existing dataset through the collection of additional data to sufficiently characterize the nature and extent of hazardous substance impacts to groundwater and their potential risk posed to human health and the environment.
+The resulting data will be used to answer the PSQs outlined in Section 4.0.
+This Work Plan includes the site characterization activities currently planned, and the work will proceed in a phased manner until the PSQs are adequately answered.
+Certain site characterization tasks have been prioritized for expedited completion during Phase I.